-Consc olidated

-2015 \$'000 2014 \$'000

-22 Commitments

-The estimated maximum amount of commitments not provided for in the accounts as at 30 June 2015 are:

-Capital expenditure commitments

-The aggregate amount of contracts for capital expenditure on plant and equipment due no later than one year 35,246 16,206

-Lease rental commitments

-Operating lease and hire commitments: - Not later than one year - Later than one year but not later than five years - Later than five years 15,333 30,344 10,102 16,812 30,668 12,478

-55,779 59,958

-The consolidated entity leases property under non-cancellable operating leases expiring from one to fifteen years.
-Leases generally provide the consolidated entity with a right of renewal, at which time all terms are renegotiated.
-Lease payments comprise a base amount plus an incremental contingent rental.
+Consolidated 2016 2015 \$'000 \$'000 2 Commitments ne estimated maximum amount of commitments not rovided for in the accounts as at 30 June 2016 are: Capital expenditure commitments he aggregate amount of contracts for capital expenditure 09.166 n plant and equipment due no later than one year 28,166 35,246 ease rental commitments perating lease and hire commitments: Not later than one year 13,953 15,333 Later than one year but not later than five years 25,778 30,344 Later than five years 6,998 10,102 46,729 55,779 The consolidated entity leases property under non-cancellable operating leases expiring from one to fifteen years. eases generally provide the consolidated entity with a right of renewal, at which time all terms are renegotiated. ease payments comprise a base amount plus an incremental notingent rental.
+Contingent rentals are based on either contingent rental.
 Contingent rentals are based on either movements in the Consumer Price Index or operating criteria.

-Finance lease commitments are disclosed in Note 18 .
+Finance lease commitments are disclosed in Note 18.